Sustain the Change: Finance Transformation to Last

 Sustain the Change: Reaching Target Performance

-However, remember that it may take time to reach the target.
-Therefore, it is now the time to identify any remaining blockers in achieving the target KPI.
-For example, you might find out that by closing Accounts Payable on WorkDay -1 (rather than WorkDay +1), you gain a whole day in the closing process.
+However, remember that reaching the target may take time.
+Therefore, it is time to identify any remaining blockers to achieve the target KPI.
+For example, you might find that closing Accounts Payable on WorkDay -1 (rather than WorkDay +1) saves a whole day in the closing process.

-The insight gained through KPI monitoring will allow you to be proactive in making the necessary improvements.
+The insight gained through KPI monitoring will allow you to make the necessary improvements proactively.
 Moreover, when correctly set up, KPIs also enable you to measure the effectiveness of the improvement project.
 This approach ensures the long-term sustainability of your organisation’s operating model and will, in many cases, help increase value.

 Ensuring Sustainability